Amex Cobalt vs. TD Aeroplan Visa Infinite

 Get startedApply nowApply now

-While their differences are obvious at first glance, if you keep looking you’ll find a few subtle similarities between the Amex Cobalt and TD Aeroplan VI’s rewards and insurance packages.
+While their differences are obvious at first glance, if you keep looking, you'll find a few subtle similarities between the Amex Cobalt and TD Aeroplan Visa Infinite Card's rewards and insurance packages.

 Aeroplan rewards